OctopusDeploy/docs/src/pages/docs/administration/managing-infrastructure/moving-your-octopus/move-the-server.md

 ## Before you move your Octopus instance
 - You will need your Master Key in order for your new Octopus installation to connect to your existing database.
 You can retrieve and save a copy of the [Master Key](/docs/security/data-encryption) in the Octopus Manager.
 - Data that is stored in the file system needs to be moved over to the new server.
 These are your packages stored in the built-in package repository, your artifacts (includes project logos), and your Task Logs.
 - Tentacle thumbprints are stored in the database.
-If you’re using the same database, you won’t need to re-configure your Tentacles.
+If you're using the same database, you won't need to re-configure your Tentacles.

 :::div{.warning}
 **You can only move your Octopus Server installation to the same Octopus version, you cannot move to an upgraded version.** Either upgrade your existing Octopus Server version, then move the Server and files, or move and then upgrade on the new server.
 Please refer to our [upgrading guides](/docs/administration/upgrading) for applicable information for your scenario.